limshihlersean/dsa3101_group_project/README.md

 Once the page loads, you can interact with the dashboard to explore its features and functionalities.

 Dependencies will be automatically installed through the Dockerfile, which references the requirements.txt file.

+To run the deployed app, follow these step-by-step instructions:

+**Step 1:**
+SSH into the EC2 Instance called “Team_Vamos” on research.rlcatalyst website using the following commands:
+Ssh -i /path/to/private_key.pem -L 8501:localhost:8501 ec2-user@ec2-instance-public-dns

+**Step 2:**
+If the app is not already running, run the following commands: cd dsa3101_group_project docker-compose up

+**Step 3:**
+Open local browser and type “localhost:8501”.
+Once the page loads, you can interact with the dashboard to explore its features and functionalities.

 ## Contributing